LUMII-Syslab/viziquer-tools-lod24/README.md

 Once you have obtained a JSON file with the extracted schema, you need to import this JSON file into ViziQuer Tools.

-Currently, to import the schema, use the [importer module](https://github.com/LUMII-Syslab/data-shape-server/tree/main/import-generic) from the Data Shape Server repository .
+Currently, to import the schema, use the [importer module](https://github.com/LUMII-Syslab/data-shape-server/tree/main/import-generic) from the Data Shape Server repository.

 ### Data schema uploading